mlandis/phyddle/docs/source/overview.rst

 The network is trained iteratively for ``num_epoch`` training cycles using batch stochastic gradient descent, with batch sizes given by ``trn_batch_size``.
 Different optimizers can be used to update network weight and bias parameters (e.g. ``optimizer == 'adam'``).
-Network performance is also evaluated against validation data set aside with ``prop_val`` that are not used for minimizing the loss function.
-Early-stopping rules are enabled by default, preventing the network from being overtrained (see :ref:`Safe_Usage`).
+The initial learning rate can be adjusted with ``learning_rate``.
+Network performance is also evaluated against a validation dataset, which contains ``prop_val`` of all training examples, and not used for minimizing the loss function.

-Number of layers and numbers of nodes per layer can be adjusted using configuration settings.
-For example, setting ``phy_channel_plain`` to ``[64,96,128]`` will construct three convolutional layers with 64, 96, and 128 output channels, respectively.
+To prevent overtraining, phyddle will terminate training if the validation loss does not improve for ``num_early_stop`` consecutive epochs (see :ref:`Safe_Usage`).

 Training is automatically parallelized using CPUs and GPUs, dependent on how Tensorflow was installed and system hardware.
 Output files are stored